maaliHasan/RainbowSDK/README.md

 That's all!
 Your Android application is ready for connecting to Rainbow!

-## Usage
-Connect to Rainbow
+## Connect to Rainbow
-==

 ---------

-You need to have a valid Rainbow account to do that.
-To connect to Rainbow, you have to:
+You need to have a valid Rainbow account to do that.To connect to Rainbow, you have to:

 * start the rainbow service
 * and then use the sign in method when the service is ready.